How To Create Lasting Brand Deals That Contribute To Channel Success

 Audiences are far more likely to have a positive reaction to branded content when it’s offered authentically.

 Looking for inspiration?
 Check out the Danny Gonzalez video below which is focused on game advertising but sponsored by Experian, a data analysis company.

-4. Be Mindful Of How Much Time You’re Dedicating To The Brand Deal
+4. Be Mindful Of How Much Time You’re Dedicating To Brand Deals

 An important detail for both brands and content creators to iron out is a fair agreement on how exactly the product will be mentioned and the amount of air time committed to the product.
 Content creators should do some preliminary research of the average time duration for brand deals similar to the type you’re creating.